hjwp/marriage-figaro-norway/act2.md

 ria cagion del mio penar.

 > I'll kill him.
-> and that'll be
-> the end of all this.

     Jeg dreper ham.

+> I'll kill him.

+    Jeg dreper ham.

+> And  that

+    Så får

+> will be the end of all this.

-    Så får vi en ende
+    vi en ende
     på dette.